Frequently Asked Question (FAQ)

 Yes.
 Unlike many single-employer or company pension plans, the National Pension Plan is well funded and financially sound.
 View copies of the plan's Annual Funding Notice here.

-What does the Fund Director do?
+What does the Fund's Executive Director do?

-Who does the Fund Director work for?
+Who does the Executive Director work for?

-How is the Fund Director selected?
+How is the Executive Director selected?

 What states have the greatest number of contributing employers to the Fund?